maghwa/Managenie/README.md

 # PROJECT IHM: MANAGENIE
-ManaGenie is a desktop  Management Application for professors it helps them To add courses and grades , to add/modify/delete students ,to upload their plannings and also to make a Todo list, to notice the absence of students.
+ManaGenie is a desktop management application for professors it helps them To add courses and grades , to add/modify, or delete students, ,to upload their plans, and also to make a to-do list, to notice the absence of students.

  our Logo: